jeff-1amstudios/carmageddon-debug-output/README.md

 ```

-## Making changes to the shellcode payload
+## Making changes to the payload
-If you make a change to `dr_dprintf.s`, it needs to be re-assembled into `dr_dprintf.o.raw`.
-This file is expected to only contain raw 32-bit x86 code.
+If you make a change to `dr_dprintf.s`, it needs to be re-assembled into raw x86 code and updated in `patch.py`.

 ```bash
 # compile assembly into x86 binary code